Michael Aksen

 Results:

-The project did have some meaningful results.
-The machine has become easier to maintain with a well-documented SOP and with PLC software that makes debugging issues a far smoother and more systematic process.
-Also, the machine is now in a state where it has a much greater potential for future research and development.
+The project yielded meaningful results for the bandsaw.
+The machine is now easier to maintain with a well-documented SOP and with PLC software that makes debugging issues a far smoother and more systematic process.
+With these improvements, the machine opens the window for more modern features like sensors and a human machine interface.
 Furthermore, the machine now has a greater capacity for operational optimization which affects characteristics such as cut quality and Overall Equipment Effectiveness (OEE).

 Future Improvements: